 The results?
 In case you hadn’t guessed: the teams that had the “critical” person planted in the team outperformed the other teams.
 And, sadly, some of them “voted off” that person (who was responsible for improving their performance).
 I guess not everyone likes a critic.

 If you like Agile, you should value criticism and dissent.
 Remember, transparency and honesty and trust are very important to agile software development.
+These are core values of Scrum.
 If people think their project is in trouble, they should speak up.
 If they think the product owner is going in the wrong direction, or not doing right by the customers, they should speak up.
 However, what is vitally important is that people feel they are in an environment where it is safe to do so.
 Where people respect them and listen to them.
 And where they won’t get shouted down or fired for speaking up.

-We can only have transparency and an environment with an obligation to dissent when we have safety.
+We can only have transparency and an environment with an obligation to dissent when we are safe.
 People need to feel safe at work.
 Safety is enormously important.
 It’s so important, it is one of only four guiding principles of the Modern Agile movement: “make safety a pre-requisite”.
 A couple of years ago I read Leaders Eat Last by Simon Sinek.
 It’s a bit repetitive but it’s a good book.
 It talks about safety an awful lot.
 Sinek says good leaders create a “circle of safety” for their people.
 That is what leadership is about: people feel safe and protected by their leaders.

 At first I found this to be a bit confusing.
 Why would people not feel safe?
 Maybe they work in a bank and they are worried about robbers with shotguns?
 But eventually I realised that safety is applicable for every workplace.
 It’s not mainly about physical safety (although for some jobs it is – have a read about CEO Paul O’Neill’s focus on safety at aluminium company at Alcoa for a good example).
-Instead it’s usually about emotional safety.
+Instead, it’s usually about emotional safety.
 It’s about people not having to worry about things like: